 - A tasty breakfast each morning (vegetarians can be catered for)

-- A hearty dinner each evening (vegetarians can be catered for)
+- A hearty and wholesome dinner each evening (vegetarians can be catered for)

-- Guide from the campsite to the Oktoberfest beer halls
+- Guides to direct you to the Oktoberfest beer halls via public transport

 - Traditional Oktoberfest outfits